-For more information about CSM101, contact New Student & Transition Services (https://www.mines.edu/new-student-transition-services/).
+For more information about CSM101, contact New Student & Transition Services.

-For more information about CSM250, contact the Career Center (http:// careers.mines.edu/).
+For more information about CSM250, contact the Career Center.

-For more information about CSM275, contact the Center for Academic Services and Advising (CASA) (http://inside.mines.edu/CASAhome/).
+For more information about CSM275, contact the Center for Academic Services and Advising (CASA).

 Study Abroad

 Spending time abroad is a valuable professional and personal endeavor.
 Given the worldwide scope and impact of engineering, global competence and intercultural skills are an extremely valuable asset to the work place and in life.
 Studying abroad helps you develop and hone these skills.
 Colorado School of Mines encourages students to include an international study/research/volunteer experience in their undergraduate and/or graduate education.